-Ideally one stays south of the cold, and it is our intention to do that at least a few years in the future.
+Ideally a gentleman stays south of the cold, and it is our intention to do that at least a few years in the future.
 But there will be years, including this one (2020/2021) where we stay North.
 Now, the Chesapeake is not the same as Northern Maine.
 As I write this, mid January, the Bay is still at 38ºF.
 There have been a few nights where the mercury went meaningfully below freezing, and we spent the night on board with heat going.
 Which by the way, means the heat pump in the aft salon and master stateroom on and an oil filled electric radiator in the hallway by the mid lav, and one in the galley.
 Another thing I did was plug the engine room air inlets.
 Big difference.

 But, if we are going away for any length of time and/or a serious cold spell hits the boat needs to be ready.
 I have winterized many boats and RV’s and I am a “pink man”.
 Fill the systems with anti freeze and you know it’s protected.
 I’ve also learned that some modifications that make the process easier are well worth the effort.
 Here’s the systems in question: